mimiframework/Mimi.jl/docs/src/tutorial.md

 end
 ```

 Next, the run_timestep function must be defined along with the various equations of the `grosseconomy` component.
 In this step, the variables and parameters are linked to this component by `state` and must be identified as either a variable or a parameter in each equation.
-For this example, `v` will refer to variables while `p` refers to paremeters.
+For this example, `v` will refer to variables while `p` refers to parameters.

 ```julia
 function run_timestep(state::grosseconomy, t::Int)